Swizec/nightowls/manuscript/factors-of-flow.md

 However, random rewards keep us hooked and we can't help ourselves but to check, pressing the button like a lab rat desperately trying to get the next nugget of food from the magical big button.

-If a programmer can prevent themselves from straying off into the wild internet only to get lost for an hour, this sort of distraction won't cause much of a problem.
+If a programmer can prevent themselves from straying off into the wild internet and getting lost for an hour, this sort of distraction won't cause much of a problem.
 In just a few minutes they will be back to coding at full blast.
 These sort of distractions are usually just our brain saying we should take a break anyway.

+Conversely even the shortest external distraction can be devastating.

+Most distractions come from coworkers who are just trying to get their work done, but need your involvement - the gordian knot of working in a team of programmers is having two programmers who depend on one another.
+Both are in a state of flow.
+One of them has a problem.
+Do they destroy their productivity by waiting on the other person to naturally come out of flow, or destroy the other person's productivity by interrupting them?

+Hopefully they can work on something else, but this requires a context switch to a different problem as well.

+The fact that programmers run on a different schedule than most people also causes a lot of problems.
+When the cost of getting started is as high as it is for programmers, it doesn't make sense to work in stretches shorter than a few hours.
+Everyone else divides their time by hours or even half hours.
+I've heard lawyers charge in increments of fifteen minutes.

+Even the prototypical calendar app divides the day into hours and half hours ...

+If there's one thing you should know about dealing with programmers is *do not distract them*.
+Wait for _them_ to come to _you_.
+Just put your request in the queue.

+Never expect a programmer to do something immediately.